cvigoe/website/_pages/teaching.md

 permalink: /teaching/
 ---

-<p>I am passionate about teaching and enjoy helping students from K-12 through to graduate school understand concepts in machine learning and mathematics.
-See my below for teaching examples.</p>
+<p>I am passionate about teaching and enjoy helping students from all backgrounds understand concepts in machine learning and mathematics.
+See below for teaching examples.</p>

 <h4 class="project-title"><a href="https://cmudeeprl.github.io/403_website/">10-403: Deep Reinforcement Learning & Control (Spring 2021)</a></h4>